sviete/mobile-apps-fcm-push/README.md

 Then deploy the Cloud Functions:

 ```
-firebase deploy
+firebase --debug deploy
 ```

-and deploy the site:
+deploy only the site:

 ```
-firebase deploy --only hosting
+firebase --debug deploy --only hosting
 ```